 Figure 3.
 CF worksheet (tab) of the economic comparison spreadsheet template and the current production cost variables.
 Note that the sums at the bottom of the CF worksheet are the suggested values for total variable costs on the Main worksheet (tab).

 The reduction in variable costs for SDI is attributable to an assumed 25% net water savings that is consistent with research findings by Lamm et al. (1995).
 This translates into a 17 and 13 inch gross application amount for CP and SDI, respectively.
 The current estimated production costs are somewhat high reflecting increased energy and other related input costs, but fortunately crop revenues have also increased due to high demand for corn for ethanol production.
 This fact is pointed out because a lowering of overall variable costs favors SDI, since more irrigated cropped acres are involved, while higher overall variable costs favors CP production.
 The variable costs for both irrigation systems represent typical practices for western Kansas.

-Yield and revenue stream estimates Corn grain yield is currently estimated at 220 bushels/acre in the base analysis with a corn price of \$4.00/bushel (See values on Main worksheet).
-Net returns for the 30 cropped dryland acres for the CP system (corners of field) were assumed to be \$35.00/acre which is essentially the current dryland crop cash rent estimate for Northwest Kansas.
+Yield and revenue stream estimates

+Corn grain yield is currently estimated at 220 bushels/acre in the base analysis with a corn price of \$4.00/bushel (See values on Main worksheet).
+Net returns for the 30 cropped dryland acres for the CP system (corners of field) were assumed to be \$36.00/acre which is essentially the current dryland crop cash rent estimate for Northwest Kansas.
 Government payments related to irrigated crop production are assumed to be spread across the overall field size, and thus, do not affect the economic comparison of systems.
-Sensitivity analyses Changes in the economic assumptions can drastically affect which system is most profitable and by how much.
-Previous analyses have shown that the system comparisons are very sensitive to assumptions about - Size of CP irrigation system - Shape of field (full vs. partial circle CP system) - Life of SDI system - SDI system cost with advantages favoring larger CP systems and cheaper, longer life SDI systems.
-The results are very sensitive to any additional production cost savings with SDI.